Human-in-the-Loop Feature Selection Using Interpretable Kolmogorov-Arnold Network-based Double Deep Q-Network: Methodology

 \subsection{MLP}

 The MLP-based architecture provides a more traditional setup for the DDQN framework, using a straightforward, fully connected design for both the Q-network and the target network.
-This configuration includes 2 linear layers: a 64-neuron initial layer to map the input features to a hidden space defined by a 32-neuron network width, followed by a ReLU activation, and a 10-neuron final linear layer to produce Q-values.
+This configuration comprises two linear layers: a 64-neuron initial layer that maps the input features to a hidden space defined by a 32-neuron network width, followed by a ReLU activation, and a 10-neuron final linear layer that produces Q-values.
 The MLP requires a larger hidden layer with 32 neurons to approximate the complex mappings found in datasets, making it parameter-heavy relative to the KAN-based DDQN.